You can translate the document:

 • get_customer_info

-• {by_input_parameters}: used only if this view has mandatory input parameters.
+• {by_input_parameters} is used only if this view has mandatory input parameters.

-• If the final view has a lot of input parameters this notation should not be used.
+• However, if the final view has many input parameters, this notation should not be used.

 • E.g.: